CartoDB/workshop_UCL-CASA/README.md

 - `notebooks/Optimization_TSP.ipynb` - A Jupyter notebook to solve the Travelling salesman optimization problem and for visualizing the results using CARTOframes.

+- `notebooks/Connect_to_DB.ipynb` - A Jupyter notebook showing how to upload, download, query and visualize data on a map using CARTOframes.

 The `notebooks/data` directory contains data, which are needed to run the examples.

 The `notebooks/src_import` directory contains some helper functions.